-Avocados are great for your skin, as the monounsaturated fats in them help to keep your skin hydrated.
+Avocados are great for your skin, as the monounsaturated fats in them help to keep your skin healthy, radiant and hydrated.
 Additionally, these fats help to keep your arteries healthy and young.
 Avocados also contain phytochemicals and important essential nutrients to keep your cells safe from free radicals.
 Try replacing mayonaise and other fatty foods with avocados.

 7. Dark Chocolate